kasakun/Fall-Detection/README.md

 Zeyu Chen

 ## ForeWord
+The project is the final project of ECE 6258.

 There are sevral parts of codes
 Camera calibrtion is based on C++.
 The Distance is based on MATLAB